Spectral theory for self-adjoint Dirac operators with periodic potentials and inverse scattering transform for the defocusing nonlinear Schroedinger equation with periodic boundary conditions: Direct spectral theory for the periodic self-adjoint Zakharov-Shabat problem

 \begin{definition}(Fixed and movable Dirichlet eigenvalues) We denote by $\{\gamma_{\g_-},\dots,\gamma_{\g_+}\}$ the subsequence of Dirichlet eigenvalues that lie in the non-degenerate spectral gaps, numbered so that ${E}_{2k-1} \le \gamma_k \le {E}_{2k}$.
 These Dirichlet eigenvalues are movable, i.e., they depend on the base point $x_o$ (here chosen to be zero) and also on time (cf.\ section~\ref{s:time}).
 The remaining eigenvalues are independent of the base point, and are called the fixed Dirichlet eigenvalues. \end{definition}

-\begin{definition} (Spectral data) We define the spectral data associated to the potential $q$ as the set \be S(q):=\{{E}_{2k-1},{E}_{2k},\gamma_k,\sigma_k\}_{k=\g_-,\dots,\g_+}. \ee \end{definition}
+\begin{definition} (Spectral data) We define the spectral data associated to the potential $q$ as the set \be S(q):=\{{E}_{2k-1},{E}_{2k},\gamma_k,\nu_k\}_{k=\g_-,\dots,\g_+}. \ee \end{definition}

-\begin{remark} Lemma~\ref{y2} implies that, for all $k\in\Integer$: (i) If $\sigma_k=\pm1$, $\~y_2(x,\mu_k)$ is a Bloch-Floquet solution associated with the Floquet multiplier $\rho^{\pm1}(\mu_k)$, respectively. (ii) If $\sigma_k=0$, $\mu_k$ lies on one of the edges of a (degenerate or non-degenerate) spectral gap.
-Thus, $\sigma_k=0$ for all fixed Dirichlet eigenvalues, whereas $\sigma_k$ can equal $\pm1$ or 0 for the movable Dirichlet eigenvalues. \end{remark}
+\begin{remark} Lemma~\ref{y2} implies that, for all $k\in\Integer$: (i) If $\nu_k=\pm1$, $\~y_2(x,\mu_k)$ is a Bloch-Floquet solution associated with the Floquet multiplier $\rho^{\pm1}(\mu_k)$, respectively. (ii) If $\nu_k=0$, $\mu_k$ lies on one of the edges of a (degenerate or non-degenerate) spectral gap.
+Thus, $\nu_k=0$ for all fixed Dirichlet eigenvalues, whereas $\nu_k$ can equal $\pm1$ or 0 for the movable Dirichlet eigenvalues. \end{remark}

 \begin{remark} In section~\ref{s:inverse} we will show that the spectral data~\eqref{e:spectraldata} defined by the main spectrum and the single set of Dirichlet eigenvalues of~\eqref{e:zs} enables the unique reconstruction of the potential~$q$.
-The result is in contrast with the finite-genus formalism (e.g., see~\cite{MaAblowitz,McLaughlinOverman}), for which two sets of Dirichlet eigenvalues are used.
+The result is in contrast with the trace formulae obtained from the finite-genus formalism (e.g., see~\cite{MaAblowitz,McLaughlinOverman}), for which two sets of Dirichlet eigenvalues are used.
 (See Appendix~\ref{a:alternative} for further discussion.) \end{remark}